SuperOfficeDocs/superoffice-docs/docs/en/search-options/learn/using-fastsearcher.md

 1. Put the mouse pointer in the country field.

 2. Enter the name of the city or country you want to find out the time zone for.
-If, for example, you don't know the time zone for Canberra, you can search for Canberra and bring up the relevant Australian time zone in the list.

     > [!NOTE]
-    > Names of regions in the time zone selector will always be in English, while country names are dependent on the language settings in SuperOffice CRM.
-Don't forget this when searching for countries and regions.
+    > Names of regions in the time zone selector will always be in English, while country names depend on the language settings in SuperOffice CRM.
+Do not forget this when searching for countries and regions.

-3. Once you have found the required city or country, click the item to enable the required time zone.
+3. After you have found the required city or country, click the item to enable the required time zone.

 <!-- Referenced links -->
 [1]: using-history-list.md